 These days, employees are looking for more than just pay.
 They want real benefits – things that make a real difference to their daily lives and make things easier for them in general.

 So what did you decide to do?

-We partnered with financial wellbeing app Earnd.
-One of the tools Earnd provides is earned wage access.
+We partnered with financial wellbeing app Wagestream.
+One of the tools Wagestream provides is earned wage access.
 This means our people have access to their pay when they need it.
 That means prior to their pay cycle, whether that be fortnightly or monthly, so they can reduce financial stress by accessing their funds immediately.

 Was there an appetite for a financial wellbeing benefit amongst your employees?

-What kind of feedback have you had from your employees since implementing Earnd?
+What kind of feedback have you had from your employees since implementing Wagestream?